 Blind Pension

-The payment is made up of a personal rate for you and extra amounts for a qualified adult and any child dependants (see 'Rate of Blind Pension' below).
-If you get a Blind Pension, you may also qualify for the Blind Welfare Allowance paid by the HSE.
+The payment is made up of a personal rate for you, and extra amounts for a qualified adult (such as your spouse) and any child dependants (see 'Rate of Blind Pension' below).

-You will automatically get a Free Travel Pass and a Companion Free Travel Pass.
-A Free Travel Pass allows you to travel on public transport in Ireland for free.
-A Companion Free Travel Pass allows your companion aged 16 or over to also travel for free.
-You may also qualify for other benefits such as the Living Alone Increase, Fuel Allowance and the Household Benefits Package.
+If you get Blind Pension, you automatically get a Free Travel Pass and a Companion Free Travel Pass.
+This means you can travel on public transport in Ireland for free.
+Your companion aged 16 or over can also travel with you for free.

 To qualify for Blind Pension, you must: